Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 **Plugin**: [scipion-em-motioncorr](https://github.com/scipion-em/scipion-em-motioncorr)

-Once the acquired data is imported in ScipionTomo, the tilt series movies must be aligned to obtain a set of tilt series.
-For each tilt image, the protocol `motioncor - ts movie alignment` will find and correct the relative movement between the frames.
+Once the tilt series movies were imported, they must be aligned to obtain a tilt series.
+The protocol `motioncor - ts movie alignment` will find and correct the relative movement between the frames of each tilt image.

-For the execution of this protocol no modifications are made to the default parameters, aligning all the frames that conform each “tilt stack” of movies and without binning the output images.
-Only it will be necessary to input the set of tilt series movies previously imported.
+This protocol can be executed with default values.
+It will align all frames that conform each “tilt stack" (movie) and without binning the output images.

 > **Note**: The input tilt series movies of this dataset where acquired in superresolution mode.
 For this reason a binning 2 was introduced.